 Serv ices that our plan pays for What you must pay Nursing facility (NF) care and skilled nursing facility (SNF) care (continued) You will usually get your care from network facilities.
 However, you may be able to get your care from a facility not in our network.
-You can get care from the following places if they accept our plan's amounts for payment: A nursing home or continuing care retirement community where you lived before you went to the hospital (as long as it provides nursing facility care) A nursing facility where your spouse lives at the time you leave the hospital. Č Obesity screening and therapy to keep weight down \$0 If you have a body mass index of 30 or more, the plan will cover counseling to help you lose weight.
+You can get care from the following places if they accept our plan's amounts for payment: A nursing home or continuing care retirement community where you lived before you went to the hospital (as long as it provides nursing facility care) A nursing facility where your spouse or domestic partner lives at the time you leave the hospital. ď Obesity screening and therapy to keep weight down \$0 If you have a body mass index of 30 or more, the plan will cover counseling to help you lose weight.
 You must get the counseling in a primary care setting.
 That way, it can be managed with your full prevention plan.
 Talk to your primary care provider to find out more.
-Opioid treatment program services \$0 The plan will pay for the following services to treat opioid use disorder: Medications approved by the Food and Drug Administration (FDA) and, if applicable, managing and giving you these medications Substance use counseling Individual and group therapy Testing for drugs or chemicals in your body (toxicology testing) You should talk to your provider and get a referral.
+Opioid treatment program (OTP) services \$0 The plan will pay for the following services to treat opioid use disorder (OUD): You should talk to your provider and get a referral.
+Intake activities a referral.
+Periodic assessments Medications approved by the Food and Drug Administration (FDA) and, if applicable, managing and giving you these medications Substance use counseling Individual and group therapy Testing for drugs or chemicals in your body (toxicology testing)